 We’ve created the perfect way for waterfall lovers to make a difference.
 Become a Keeper!
 Keepers pledge to visit “their” waterfall four times a year to pick up trash and report on trail conditions when they visit.
 Learn more.

-The inaugural Waterfall Sweep of North Carolina will be on March 20, 2021.
-Volunteers will visit waterfalls across the state to clean up litter and perform minor trail maintenance.
+The annual Waterfall Sweep of North Carolina occurs on the last Saturday of March.
+Volunteers (individuals and groups) visit waterfalls across the state to clean up litter and perform minor trail maintenance.
 Learn more.

 Education is a core element of our mission and is incorporated into all aspects of our work.
 If you’d like to learn more and help us implement our education projects, please get in touch.